DataTreehouse/chrontext/README.md

 The API is documented [HERE](https://datatreehouse.github.io/chrontext/chrontext/chrontext.html).

 ## Example query in Python
 The code assumes that we have a SPARQL-endpoint and BigQuery set up with time-series.
+The query uses a bit of syntactic sugar, but is converted to pure SPARQL before execution.
 ```python
 ...